 The 2021 Donut Hole Discount is 75% for Generic Drugs

-If you reach the 2021 Coverage Gap phase of your Part D coverage, the generic drug discount will be 75%.
+If you reach the 2021 Coverage Gap phase of your Part D coverage, the A generic drug is a prescription medication that has the same active ingredient formula as a brand-name drug.
+Generic drugs usually cost less than brand-name drugs.... discount will be 75%.
 This means your generic drug costs in the Donut Hole will be 25% of your Part D plan's negotiated retail prices.
-What you pay counts towards your true out-of-pocket costs (This amount counts toward your TrOOP).
+What you pay counts towards your true Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
+These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments....
+(This amount counts toward your TrOOP).

 The 2021 Donut Hole Discount is 75% for Brand-Name MedicationsThe 2021 brand-name Coverage Gap discount remains the same at 75%.
 The pharmaceutical industry is responsible for picking up 70% of the cost of medications for beneficiaries in the Donut Hole.
 You get credit for 95% of the retail drug cost toward meeting your 2021 total out-of-pocket maximum or Donut Hole exit point.

 Some plans offer additional gap coverage, so look for it on the plan information pages.

 How Much Will You Spend To Exit The Donut Hole in 2021?